GoogleCloudPlatform/gke-logging-sinks-demo/README.md

 * [Relevant Material](#relevant-material)

 ## Introduction
-A common goal of cloud computing is to abstract away operational tasks from applications so that developer efforts can focus on providing business value.
-One feature common to most applications is the need to accumulate logs and to provide for the ability to search them.
-On [Google Cloud Platform (GCP)](https://cloud.google.com/) the [Stackdriver](https://cloud.google.com/stackdriver/) suite of products addresses the need for logging in addition to other related features such as monitoring and tracing.

-Stackdriver Logging can be used to log from all GCP resources as well as any custom resources (on other platforms) to allow for one centralized store for all logs and metrics.
+Stackdriver Logging can be used aggregate logs from all GCP resources as well as any custom resources (on other platforms) to allow for one centralized store for all logs and metrics.
 Logs are aggregated and then viewable within the provided Stackdriver Logging UI.
 They can also be [exported to Sinks](https://cloud.google.com/logging/docs/export/configure_export_v2) to support more specialized of use cases.
 Currently, Stackdriver Logging supports exporting to the following sinks:
 * Cloud Storage
 * Pub/Sub
 * BigQuery